 I’M DIZZY AND INTOXICATED, and the house smells like the most delicious aroma-therapy spa treatment ever.
-That’s because my friend Gayla Trail, creator of You Grow Girl [dot] com, journeyed down along the winding blue highways from Toronto last weekend to put on a Banking the Bounty workshop here at my place, and I got swept up in a cloud of fragrance—and flavor.
+That’s because my friend Gayla Trail, creator of You Grow Girl [dot] com, journeyed down along the winding blue highways from Toronto one fall weekend to put on a Banking the Bounty workshop here at my place, and I got swept up in a cloud of fragrance—and flavor.
 In print or in a podcast, some ideas for banking your own garden bounty, including salt rubs and flavored vinegars that would make great gifts—many of them new to me.
 Thank you, Gayla.

 I confess, I’d become somewhat herb-complacent, always stocked up year-round on garden-grown parsley and garlic and sage and chives, but not very herb-adventurous any longer otherwise.
 I have various other herbs in the garden, but mostly ornamental varieties—like gold-leaf creeping oregano (also called marjoram, and a great groundcover), or garlic chives (which I rarely eat, but whose late-summer white flowers the pollinators and I both enjoy very much).

-After saying goodbye much too soon Sunday to Gayla, her husband, Davin Risk, and their dog Molly, all I wanted to do was pulse aromatic things in my food-processor, and I made basil pesto to freeze in cubes, froze whose rosemary twigs, made a parsley log and more of my usual fare–the ways I always freeze herbs.
+After saying goodbye much too soon that Sunday to Gayla, her husband, Davin Risk, and their dog, Molly, all I wanted to do was pulse aromatic things in my food-processor, and I made basil pesto to freeze in cubes, froze whose rosemary twigs, made a parsley log and more of my usual fare–the ways I always freeze herbs.
 But every time I looked over at the goodies I’d made in class the day before, I thought: more, more, more!

 Gayla re-awakened the herbalist in me, with “recipes” like these: